 iv.
 The University to complete the sponsorship form ID990B

-Persons who wish to acquire special skills and knowledge not available in the applicant's country/territory of domicile may apply for a visa/entry permit to enter Hong Kong for a limited period of not more than 12 months for training.
+An appointee who wishes to acquire special skills and knowledge not available in his/her country/territory of domicile may apply for a visa/entry permit to enter Hong Kong for a limited period of not more than 12 months for training.

 i.
 The University will act as the sponsor of the training visa